andrico1234/personal-blog/content/blog/023-migrating-open-ui-site-from-gatsby-to-astro.md

 Asking a team of volunteers to learn two discrete (and often challenging) technologies to make changes to a static site is a tall order.
 No one should need to know the difference between a `gatsby-node`, `gatsby-browser` and a `gatsby-config` file.

-## Those visiting the Open UI site deserve an excellent web experience
+### Visitors to the Open UI site deserve an excellent web experience.

 The Open UI site has tens of thousands of monthly visitors from all around the world, with little consistency in device power and internet strength.
 Those on lower-end tech should still be given a smooth web experience.